 NIGMS is one of the National Institutes of Health (NIH), the principal medical research agency of the Federal Government.
 NIH is a component of the U.S. Department of Health and Human Services.

-NIGMS is organized into divisions that support research and research training in a range of scientific fields.
+NIGMS is organized into divisions and a center that support research and research training in a range of scientific fields.
 Major areas in which these units fund research are listed below their names:

 Division of Biomedical Technology, Bioinformatics, and Computational Biology